riscv-mcu/hbird-sdk/doc/source/design/board/ddr200t.rst

 Setup
 ~~~~~

-Follow the guide in `HummingBird FPGA Evaluation Kit Board Documents`_ to setup the board,
+Follow the guide in `DDR200T Evaluation Kit Board Documents`_ to setup the board,
 make sure the following items are set correctly:

 * Use **Hummingbird debugger** to connect the **MCU-JTAG** on board to your PC